adamchalmers/blog/content/kubernetes-problems.md

 For more beginner-level intro to containers, read [this][primer-on-containerization].

 You can now deploy all your services on the same machine, each with their own container, in complete isolation.
 There's no way they can interfere with each other.
 This is _awesome_ until you realize your services actually do need to talk to each other sometimes.
-Turns out letting processes message each other is a _pretty common thing and critical to your job_ -- maybe services need to query each other, or read from the same file, or one service needs to check the health of another service.
-And when you containerized everything, you just made that impossible.
+Turns out letting processes message each other is a _pretty common thing and critical to your job_.
+Your company probably uses a service-oriented architecture, or maybe microservices, but either way, there's probably several services that need to communicate to handle requests.
+For example, frontends, backends, load balancers, session management, auth, user entitlements, writing logs, and billing might all be separate services that need to communicate.
+If you containerize all these services, you make it impossible for them to coordinate -- by design.

 ## Container orchestration

 Damnit!
 We have a problem.
 Using containers, we built each service a perfect little isolated cell, so they can't communicate.
 But we did our job too perfectly, we actually do need them to communicate.
 But only in specific ways that you, the programmer, choose.
 We don't want to go back to the pre-container days where all programs shared everything -- we saw how much of a mess that creates.

 The other problem you'll face is _which containers should be running in the first place_.
-Your company might have a [Continuous Integration] pipeline which automatically builds a container every time you merge a PR to master.
+Let's say your company has a [Continuous Integration] system which runs every time you merge a PR to master.
+You can use it to create a new container image for every commit to your codebase, packaging up your code and all its dependencies (e.g. libraries to link, or a particular version of Python).
+Now if your commit changes the code's dependencies, that commit's container image will have the right combination of code and dependencies.
 But now you've got all these hundreds or thousands of containers.
 How do you tell your servers which containers to run?

 We solve this with a _container orchestration_ program, which selectively enables some containers and grants them some resources, including "communication with other containers".
 The phrase "container orchestration" is a metaphor for an orchestra.
 Imagine if no musicians in the orchestra could hear each other.
 They'd play at different speeds, the trumpets would drown out the oboes, every violinist would assume they were the soloist, and none of them would play the harmony parts.
 It would be chaos.
 To make this mess of isolated musicians into an orchestra, you need _structure_ and to enforce structure, you need a good conductor.